 EDA OZYESILPINAR, Ph.D.

-I am an Assistant Professor of Rhetoric and Composition in the Department of English at Illinois State University, where I research and teach border rhetorics, digital-cultural rhetorics, and rhetorical theory and histories of rhetorics (rhetorics of and from non-Western and underrepresented groups).
-My research and teaching are informed and shaped by feminist and decolonial theories and methodologies.
-Through this interdisciplinary trajectory, I study the power of and in borders/boundaries to investigate how physical, imagined, and conceptual borders 1) produce problematic identity representations and 2) dictate information and content design-delivery in maps, public spaces, and digital environments.
+I am an Assistant Professor of Rhetoric and Composition in the Department of English at Illinois State University, where I research and teach border rhetorics, digital-cultural rhetorics, and Global rhetorics and histories of rhetorics (rhetorics of and from non-Western and underrepresented groups).
+My research and teaching are informed and shaped by feminist, comparative, and decolonial theories and methodologies.
+Through this interdisciplinary trajectory, I study transnational border imperialism and bordering violence and explores ways border artivism (art+activism) critiques, challenges, and resists bordering violence.
+Furthermore, my work in global rhetorics focuses on social justice and activist rhetorics and bridges the feminist and queer activism in my home country in Türkiye with the feminist-queer activism in other geo-cultural-political settings through a transnational lens.

-My academic and creative work appeared in Kairos, Immediacy, and Rhetorics Change/Rhetoric's Change.
+My award-winning research appeared in Review of Communication, Reflections: A Journal of Community-Engaged Writing and Rhetoric, The Routledge Handbook of Comparative World Rhetorics, Methods and Methodologies for Research in Digital Writing and Rhetoric, Kairos, Rhetorics Change/Rhetoric's Change, and Immediacy.
 I am currently working on a collaborative book project, Mapping Paso del Norte, investigating the colonial past of the El Paso-Juarez border region.
 This project offers a participatory community-mapping design as a decolonial methodology to explore mapping and bordering practices and strategies that challenge and move beyond the border's colonial logic.

 I am from Izmir/Turkey and a proud dog-mom.
 To learn more about my research, teaching, and projects, please click the appropriate link above or contact me at eozyesilpinar@gmail.com.